 Weissbluth method is a method in which you set a routine to put your babies to sleep and leave them on their own until the morning.

-Chair method (known as the sleep lady shuffle or gradual withdrawal) was popularized by Kim West, author of “Good Night, Sleep Tight”.
-This method starts with you sitting in a chair next to the baby’s crib.
+The chair method (known as the sleep lady shuffle or gradual withdrawal) was popularized by Kim West, author of “Good Night, Sleep Tight”.
+This method starts with you sitting in a chair next to the baby's crib.
 Each night, you move the chair further away from the crib.
 That will help the baby to understand parents are not far from them, maybe just a door away.

-Tips to sleep training 5 month old at night and day time
+Tips to sleep training 5-month-old at night and daytime

 There are many efficient methods to sleep train your baby.
-But to make sure it worth your efforts, here are some baby sleep tips you might want to know:
+But to make sure it is worth your efforts, here are some baby sleep tips you might want to know:

 Tip 2: Establish a bedtime routine

-When practicing infant sleep training, it’s very common for babies to have a food coma which causes them to fall asleep by the breast or bottle.
+When practicing infant sleep training, it’s very common for babies to have a food coma that causes them to fall asleep by the breast or bottle.
 That is when you want to change feed before sleep training so when you put them to sleep, they are still awake.
 Little changes like this will build up a proper bedtime routine for babies.